Cloaklet/Cloaklet/README.md

 ## Setup qamel profile

 - Run `brew info qt5` to print the caveats for the installed Qt5 formula.
 What we need is the path to Qt tools, typically located at `/usr/local/opt/qt/bin`.
-- Run `qamel profile setup` to setup the `default` profile, it will ask you for path of each tool, use these:
+- Run `qamel profile setup` to setup the **default** profile, it will ask you for path of each tool, use these:
   - For Qt tools dir, use the one you got from `brew info qt5`
   - For C compiler, use `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang`
   - For C++ compiler, use `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang++`

+## Build for development

+When building for development it's not necessary to create an application bundle, instead we just need a executable binary file.
+The binary file alone is fast to compile thus saves a lot of time.

-## Generate moc headers
+### Generate moc headers

 Qt's moc (Meta Object Compiler) is used to generate a header file specific to the `pos.h` file.
 This file contains a QML type named `MousePos` which provides `MousePos.pos()` slot to effeciently get current cursor coordinates.